ietf/tao/Tao.md

 IAB members pay special attention to emerging activities in the IETF.
 When a new IETF Working Group is proposed, the IAB reviews its charter for architectural consistency and integrity.
 Even before the group is chartered, the IAB members are more than willing to discuss new ideas with the people proposing them.

 The IAB also sponsors and organizes the Internet Research Task Force and convenes invitational workshops that provide in-depth reviews of specific Internet architectural issues.
-Typically, the workshop reports make recommendations to the IETF community and to the IESG and keeps the community informed through blogposts and by publishing RFCs.
+Typically, the workshop reports make recommendations to the IETF community and to the IESG.
+The IAB keeps the community informed through blogposts and by publishing RFCs.

 The IAB also: